Sunburn is inflamed, painful skin that feels hot to the touch. It often appears within a few hours of being in the sun too long.

 Risk factors for sunburn include:

-- Having light skin, blue eyes, and red or blond hair
+- Having white skin and red hair

 - Living or vacationing somewhere sunny, warm or at high altitude